-When looking to migrate your on-premises IT infrastructure and applications to the public cloud, there are 6 strategies that you can adopt.
+When looking to migrate your on-premises IT infrastructure and applications to the public cloud, there are six strategies that you can adopt.
 It is important to analyze your existing application portfolio and categorize them against the 6 Rs so you can build out your public cloud migration plan.

 The 6 Rs are now widely adopted by cloud managed service providers regardless of the chosen cloud service provider.
 So, what are the 6 Rs, and what does each one mean?

-I’ve listed Rehost first as this is the most common strategy employed by businesses looking to move their IT infrastructure to the Public Cloud.
-Rehost is often also referred to as ‘lift & shift’—it is the easiest way to get your on-premises IT infrastructure into the cloud, as it requires the least change to your workloads and ways of working.
+I’ve listed rehost first as this is the most common strategy employed by businesses looking to move their IT infrastructure to the public cloud. rehost is often also referred to as ‘lift and shift’—it is the easiest way to get your on-premises IT infrastructure into the cloud, as it requires the least amount change to your workloads and ways of working.

-Or, it may be that you want to move from a commercially supported platform to an open source platform to further enhance your business case for moving to the cloud.
+Or, it may be that you want to move from a commercially supported platform to an open-source platform to further enhance your business case for moving to the cloud.
 But you are only changing underlying services, whilst maintaining the core application code, so the architecture of your applications will not change.

-This is the most resource intensive option requiring significant input from your software developers—many businesses choose to rehost or replatform first to get some momentum behind their cloud migration, but there is a risk here that if you rehost or replatform an application that you actually want to refactor, the refactor will be deprioritized and the application modernization may never happen.
+This is the most resource intensive option, requiring significant input from your software developers—many businesses choose to rehost or replatform first to get some momentum behind their cloud migration, but there is a risk here that if you rehost or replatform an application that you actually want to refactor, the refactor will be deprioritized and the application modernization may never happen.

-Many commercial off the shelf (COTS) applications are now available as Software as a Service (SaaS), so it may be that you want to move away from managing installed applications on infrastructure that you manage, to simply consume those applications as SaaS.
+Many commercial off-the-shelf (COTS) applications are now available as Software as a Service (SaaS), so it may be that you want to move away from managing installed applications on infrastructure that you manage, to simply consume those applications as SaaS.
 Or maybe you want to simply replace that application with a different product from a different vendor.

 Some applications simply won’t be required any more, so it is important to identify these prior to migrating to the cloud, so that you do not end up paying for application infrastructure that is not delivering any business benefit.

 Finally, there may be applications in your portfolio that are simply not candidates for a cloud migration, in which case they may need to stay put.
-Maybe you just invested in brand new on premises infrastructure for some applications, so it doesn’t make commercial sense to move them, or perhaps you have a specific piece of software that the vendor refuses to support in a public cloud platform.
+Maybe you just invested in brand new on-premises infrastructure for some applications, so it doesn’t make commercial sense to move them, or perhaps you have a specific piece of software that the vendor refuses to support in a public cloud platform.

-In order to categorize your applications against the 6Rs you’ll need to discuss and agree the strategy with each application owner and get their agreement on the strategy for their application.
+In order to categorize your applications against the 6 Rs you’ll need to discuss and agree to the strategy with each application owner and get their agreement on the strategy for their application.

-It is helpful to have a top down organizational mandate when conducting this exercise so that application owners are aware of the business strategy in relation to cloud migration—this will help remove any barriers that may otherwise result in more ‘retain’ decision due to a reluctance or resistance to change.
+It is helpful to have a top down organizational mandate when conducting this exercise so that application owners are aware of the business strategy in relation to cloud migration—this will help remove any barriers that may otherwise result in more ‘retain’ decisions due to a reluctance or resistance to change.